sholomperman/Local-AI/README.md

     Open [http://localhost:3000](http://localhost:3000) in your browser.

 > [!NOTE]
-> If you end un using something different then qwen:0.5b the API endpoint might be different then the one in the code
+> If you end un using something different then qwen:0.5b change the API call to include the correct LLC

-> **⚠️ Warning:**
+> [!WARNING]
-> If you are looking for a good web interface for your local LLM use Open WebUI
+> If you are looking for a good web interface for your local LLM use Open WebUI it has all the features necessary and more
 > [Open WebUI](https://github.com/open-webui/open-webui)